 - Prohibited Steps Order – this is where one parent objects to the decisions the other is making in relation to their child.
 This can include an order to prevent the child from leaving the country.

 - Specific Issue Order – this is where parents are disagree on a particular aspect of their children’s upbringing i.e. which school the children should go to.

-In the event urgent and immediate steps are required to safeguard the well being and welfare of your children, the solicitors at Pindoria Solicitors are able to act with urgency and necessary speed to help you obtain an emergency Court Order.
+In the event urgent and immediate steps are required to safeguard the well being and welfare of your children, the child law solicitors at Pindoria Solicitors are able to act with urgency and necessary speed to help you obtain an emergency Court Order.

 No one can remove the child from the UK (for more than one month) where there is a Child Arrangements Order unless written consent is obtained of every person who has parental responsibility or allowed by the court.